 Downtown Culture, Connectivity, and Commerce

 Destination by Design is helping the Town of Damascus integrate the Virginia Creeper Trail and other natural resources into their downtown.
-This process involves downtown façade improvements that will elevate the look and feel of downtown.
+This process also involves façade improvements that will elevate the look and feel of downtown.
+Much of the DBD-led process in Damascus is about better integrating the Virginia Creeper Trail and other natural resources into the downtown Damascus area.
+Rivers Point Trail, entering construction in 2018, will connect the Virginia Creeper with Laurel Creek and the future Rivers Point Park.
+This process also involves downtown facade and other hardscape improvements that will elevate the look and feel of the downtown area.

 The Virginia Creeper Trail